 All Summit attendees are committed to being leaders of change.
-You understand what is currently at take within the educational field and want to step up motivate and enact the changes needed to solve the problems holding students and teachers back.
+You understand what is currently at stake within the educational field and want to step up and enact the changes needed to solve the problems holding students and teachers back.

 Last year individuals from nearly 300 programs and organizations through preK-12 and higher education attended.
 See the full list of 2015 participating organizations.

 2016 Summit Program